siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/01 Introduction to Data Science in Python/1-5 The Numerical Python Library (NumPy).md

 ## Math Functions

-`numpy` also has many useful math functions that we can use.
-Let's look at a few commonly used ones.
-Here's our new array `a`.
-And we can look the sum of the values in the array, the maximum and minimum, Or the mean and standard deviation:
+`numpy` has many built in math functions that can be performed on arrays.:
 ```python
 a = np.array([-4, -2, 1, 3, 5])
 ```